Chlorine Dioxide - A Technical View

 leave residue and require higher concentrations than does chlorine dioxide

-Chlorine dioxide can be produced as a pure gas where in can disinfect all
+Chlorine dioxide can be produced as a pure gas where it can oxidize materials on all

-surfaces and materials or in water and sprayed, mopped, or sponged onto surfaces
+surfaces and materials or dissolved in water and sprayed, mopped, or sponged onto surfaces

 After application of the liquid product, the solution is left on target surfaces